iGaming operators must do more to ensure geo compliance. Here’s how your IP address geolocation service can evolve.

 And let’s not forget that installing what is essentially a tracking app raises all kinds of privacy concerns.
 Players may have no issues knowing that their IP address is analysed, but actively reporting their exact location (sometimes within meters) is not a step they are willing to take lightly.

-Creating all these obstacles for users has clear consequences: it adds friction to the user experience, damages the casino’s reputation, and frustrates legitimate players trying to access their accounts.
+Creating all these obstacles has clear consequences: it adds friction to the user experience, damages the casino’s reputation, and frustrates legitimate players trying to access their accounts.

 The Many Ways Players Fake IP Addresses

-The average player needn’t be so tech-savvy to fool an IP address check.
-In fact, a quick Google search will reveal hundreds of tutorials on how to effectively use a VPN or proxy to access betting sites abroad.
+A quick Internet search will reveal hundreds of tutorials on how to effectively use a VPN or proxy to access betting sites abroad.

 These online resources even list casinos based on their licenses and restrictions, and actively compare different VPNs designed to bypass casinos’ digital fences.

-And with a projected 12% CAGR between 2020 and 2026, the VPN market shows no signs of slowing down, which will give geohackers increasing options and technological resources to fake their locations for online gambling.
+With a projected 12% CAGR between 2020 and 2026, the speed of the VPN market’s growth is remarkable, which gives geohackers increasing options and resources to fake their locations for online gambling.

 Evolving IP Spoofing Tools

 Geochackers and compliance solutions play a constant game of cat and mouse.
-And the advances in technology often give those trying to fake their IP addresses the advantage.
+The advances in technology give those trying to fake their IP addresses the advantage.

 Our consultant and data privacy expert showed in this post how easy it is to change an IP address using Chrome extensions, or advanced spoofing tools – and the kind of technology you need to detect these hacks.